 I don’t know about you but going for a run with a child, takes like 12 times as long.
 I’m not talking about the run itself, I’m talking about getting ready to go!
+Now, don’t get me wrong, I love my little man and our runs together.
 The story I’m about to tell you is when my planning ahead skills were seriously lacking.

 When you run with a stroller, you have to pack the stroller; and when I say pack the stroller, I mean make sure that there’s enough snacks and supplies that will cover us in case we get lost for the next three weeks.
 Then make sure there’s water, make sure there’s books for entertainment, make sure that he has a hat on, and sunscreen.
 And… Oh!
 Don’t forget their favorite stuffed animal, which in our case, is George.

 Joshua’s little monkey named Curious George looks how I feel most days.
 His head has been chewed into oblivion, he’s got all kinds of homemade patch jobs trying to hold him together, and he wreaks from all of the love he gets from his little boy.